Pursuant to paragraph 13 of decision XI/18

 11.3.Research and monitoring programmes:

-a.Research on multiple stressor interactions and effects on coral reefs at the species, population and ecosystem level to identify the most damaging local stressors affecting coral reefs ecosystems at the site-based level;
+a.Research on multiple stressor interactions and effects on coral reefs, at the species, population and ecosystem levels, to identify the most damaging local stressors affecting coral reefs ecosystems at the site-based level;

 b.Research to support a resilience-based approach to coral reef management that is embedded within an integrated ecosystem-based management framework;

 c.Develop and implement early warning systems for major reef health incidents such as bleaching or disease events, tropical storms and flood plumes;

 d.Develop water chemistry monitoring programmes for coastal and inshore waters to determine the natural spatial and temporal variability of ocean carbon chemistry, and detect trends;